LEARNING ADVENTURES IN AND AROUND HAWAI‘I VOLCANOES NATIONAL PARK

 We are happy to answer any questions you have about arranging your tour, and your visit to Hawai‘i Volcanoes National Park.

-Although we rarely cancel any hikes, there may be a need to do so if volcanic air pollution becomes a problem.
-Earthquakes, new volcanic activity, extreme weather or fires may also cancel hikes.
-In the event of a cancellation by Friends or NPS, you will be refunded 100% of your tour cost.
+We are in a native rain forest at 4000 feet in elevation.
+We rarely cancel any excursions.
+There may be a need to do so if volcanic air pollution becomes a problem.
+Earthquakes, new volcanic activity, extreme weather or fires may also cancel excursions.
+In the event of a cancellation by Friends of Hawaii Volcanoes National Park or the national park closes, you will be refunded 100% of your excursion cost.

 * Mindful Masking